elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

 ## Why Streaming from Database (CDC)?

-* Integrations with Legacy Applications‫.‬
+* Integrations with Legacy Applications‫
-  ‫-‬ Avoid dual writes when Integrating with legacy systems.
+  - Avoid dual writes when integrating with legacy systems
-‫*‬ Smart Cache Invalidation
+* Smart Cache Invalidation
-  ‫-‬ Automatically invalidate entries in a cache as soon as the record(s) for entries change or are removed.
+  - Automatically invalidate entries in a cache as soon as the record(s) for entries change or are removed.
-‫*‬ Monitoring Data Changes
+* Monitoring Data Changes
-  ‫-‬ Immediately react to data changes committed by application/user.
+  - Immediately react to data changes committed by application/user.
-‫*‬ Data Warehousing
+* Data Warehousing
-  ‫-‬ Atomic operation synchronizations for ETL-type solutions.
+  - Atomic operation synchronizations for ETL-type solutions.
-‫*‬ Event Sourcing (CQRS)
+* Event Sourcing (CQRS)
-  ‫-‬ Totally ordered collection of events to asynchronously update the read-only views while writes can be recorded as normal.
+* ‫Totally ordered collection of events to asynchronously update the read-only views while writes can be recorded as normal

 Notes: